Copyright 2024 The Penzai Authors.

 Note that loraified_mlp_uninit is a copy of frozen_mlp with the requested modifications.
 In Penzai, transformations of models always return new copies of the model, so you don’t have to worry about accidentally making an irreversible change.

-Step 3: Initializing and training the LoRA weights#
+Step 3: Training the LoRA weights#

 xor_inputs = pz.nx.wrap(